cyberbeast/statemachine/README.md

 A collection of embeddable state machine implementations in Go

 ## Motivation
-Mostly my curiosity about implementing state machines that demonstrate consistent/predictable behavior on a non-deterministic runtime (aka Go runtime).
+Mostly my curiosities about implementing predictable/consistent state machines that operate on top of Go's non-deterministic runtime.

 ## Strategies
 * Naive (to be added)